 The practice of Tapas is prevalent not only in Hinduism but also in other Indian religions like Buddhism and Jainism.

 The English translation for Tapas is “austerity” or “will power”.
-But austerity and will power are a less sufficient words to indicate the correct meaning of term.
-The word penance indicates the nearest meaning.
-Hence a correct understanding of its meaning is necessary.
+But austerity and willpower are less sufficient words to indicate the correct meaning of the term.
+Moreover, the word penance indicates the nearest meaning.
+Hence, a correct understanding of its meaning is necessary.

 In such practices, the goal is always single and anything other than the goal is strictly rejected.
 Strict celibacy should be maintained.

 The performance of penance is Tapas only.
-But tapas is not limited to penance alone.
+But tapas are not limited to penance alone.

 We may define Tapas as “undergoing a strict religious practice with a specific goal, time duration and manner as resolved already.“

-As we have already seen, Tapa, Tapas and Tapasya are equivalent terms.
+As we have already seen, Tapa, Tapas, and Tapasya are equivalent terms.
 Tapasvi is one who performs Tapas; whereas Tapasvini is a female performer.
 Tapojan is one who is tapas-born.
-Tapariddhi is the extra-ordinary power gained by Tapa.
+Tapariddhi is the extraordinary power gained by Tapa.
 It also means the capability to observe stern practices of austerity.
-Tapamada is the pride in one’s practice of Tapa.
+Tapamada is pride in one’s practice of Tapa.

 Tapas In Yoga